CampusAI/CampusAI.github.io/_ml/ml_concepts/ml_concepts.md

 ### 1st-order

-They use the gradient of the objective function in order to find the local minima.
+They use the gradient of the objective (wrt the model's weights) function in order to find the local minima.
 Most of the algorithms are based on **gradient descent**: Move in the direction of the steepest gradient.
 There are some variations to improve performance:
 - **Stochastic Gradient Descent**: Make a gradient step after each input evaluation.
 Higher fluctuation (Higher variance).
 - **Mini-Batch Gradient Descent**: Compute the gradient after evaluating a small subset of the training data (nicer balance).